sarahmattar/notes-meteor-react/readme.md

 ### Running Tests

-This applications has a number of tests, built with Enzyme and Mocha, to ensure that content is distributed correctly and database insertion proceed without fail.
+This applications has a number of tests, built with Enzyme and Mocha, to ensure that content is distributed correctly across fields and database insertion proceeds without fail.

 To run tests, please use `npm test`.